deepu9951/flask-api-ETL-assessment/README.md

   The ETL export script queries the database directly, transforms or aggregates the data as needed, and writes the output to a CSV file.

+## Run Application Locally
+Prerequisites: Before running the following steps, it is assumed that Python and PostgreSQL is installed.

 ## 1.Clone the repository
 ```
 git clone https://github.com/deepu9951/flask-api-ETL-assessment.git